wogscpar/SZZUnleashed/README.md

 To get issues one needs a bug tracking system.
 As an example the project Jenkins uses [JIRA](https://issues.jenkins-ci.org).
 From here it is possible to fetch issues that we then can link to bug fixing commits.

-So we have provided an example script that can be used to fetch issues from Jenkins issues.
+We have provided an example script that can be used to fetch issues from Jenkins issues.
 In the directory fetch_jira_bugs, one can find the **fetch.py** script.
 The script has a jql string which is used as a filter to get certain issues.
 JIRA provides a neat way to test these jql strings directly in the [web page](https://issues.jenkins-ci.org/browse/JENKINS-41020?jql=).
 Change to the advanced view and then enter the search creiterias.
 Notice that the jql string is generated in the browsers url bar once enter is hit.

-So to fetch issues from Jenkins JIRA, just run:
+To fetch issues from Jenkins JIRA, just run:
 ```python
 python fetch.py
 ```